Basso Canavese: between the plain and the first hills

 Experiences between History, Shopping and Nature

-- Spend an afternoon in Chivasso, strolling through the beautiful downtown shops under the characteristic arcades, visiting the cathedral, and tasting the town’s famous Nocciolini sweets;
+- An afternoon in Chivasso, strolling through the charming shops in the historic center under its characteristic arcades, visiting the cathedral, and tasting the typical Nocciolini sweets.

-- Discover the Abbey of Fruttuaria in San Benigno Canavese, with its two overlapping basilicas and stunning 11th-century mosaics;
+- Discovering the Abbey of Fruttuaria in San Benigno Canavese, with its two overlapping basilicas and 11th-century mosaics.

 A Gateway Between City and Nature

-Here, among charming villages, ancient abbeys, and unexpected landscapes, Canavese reveals a dynamic and welcoming spirit, ready to surprise anyone willing to explore it.
+Here, among charming villages, ancient abbeys and unusual views, Canavese shows a dynamic and welcoming face, ready to surprise anyone who wants to discover it.

 A place to pass through?
-Perhaps.
-But above all, a destination to experience.
+Perhaps, but mostly a destination to be experienced.